CertifiedRice/Floppa-Bot/README.md

 # Floppa-Bot
-Discord bot for Floppa Memes
+Discord bot for Floppa Memes, it is a very simple discord bot lol.

 ### Setting up
 - Use `https://github.com/BossFriend/Floppa-Bot.git`